phillipeaton/JETPAC_VIC-20_disassembly/README.md

 #### [Init Laser Objects](https://github.com/phillipeaton/JETPAC_VIC-20_disassembly/blob/906f2c404933ebfa5af458bcecabfc5d900ac8df/dasmfw/jetpac.asm#L677)

 There are a maximum of four laser objects used at any one time.
-The initialisation routine works out where Jetman is onscreen and the direction he faces, whether the new laser being created will screen-wrap, the vertical height of Jetman's gun and then creates an object with these parameters, together with a random length and colour from a colour table using the IRQ timer.
+The initialization routine works out where Jetman is onscreen and the direction he faces, whether the new laser being created will screen-wrap, the vertical height of Jetman's gun and then creates an object with these parameters, together with a random length and colour from a colour table using the IRQ timer.

 <https://github.com/phillipeaton/JETPAC_VIC-20_disassembly/blob/906f2c404933ebfa5af458bcecabfc5d900ac8df/dasmfw/jetpac.asm#L664-L712>